jakebell36/Analyzing-Pitching-Kinematics-with-Openpose/README.md

 ## Overview:
 Hi!
 This document is a brief overview of what my program accomplishes, how it works, how to replicate it, and potential future improvements.

-In this github repo, I have included this guide, my .ipynb program, and a few documents on how to replicate my work.
+In this github repo, I have included this guide, my .ipynb program, an example pitch video, and a few documents on how to replicate my work.